Ways to Give

 Charitable remainder unitrusts and charitable annuity trusts are the most flexible life income vehicles, paying you income tax for life while offering you an immediate tax deduction for a portion of your gift.
 You can then make additional gifts to the trust as circumstances allow.

-Retirement assets, when passed to an heir, are quickly depleted by double taxation.
-By naming Medina County Community Fund as a beneficiary of your plan, you can avoid taxes, leave more to your family, and preserve your hard-earned assets for the good of your community.
+, when passed to an heir, are quickly depleted by double taxation.
+By naming Gay Community Endowment Fund as a beneficiary of your plan, you can avoid taxes, leave more to your family, and preserve your hard-earned assets for the good of your community.

-Learn more about planned gifts through Akron Community Foundation's planned giving site or download MCCF's free planned giving guide.
+Learn more about planned gifts through Akron Community Foundation's planned giving site or download GCEF's free planned giving guide.
 You can also read the community foundation's formal gift acceptance policy.

 , then contact Margaret Medzie